Popravljam/orcid-chrome-extension/CONTRIBUTING.md

 ## Development Setup

+### Chrome/Edge
 1. Clone the repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode"
 4. Click "Load unpacked" and select the project directory
+5. Make changes and reload the extension to test

+### Firefox
+1. Clone the repository
+2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+3. Click "Load Temporary Add-on"
+4. Select the `manifest.json` file from the project directory
 5. Make changes and reload the extension to test

 ## Questions?